1 Bg 9-1972: The Most Confidential Knowledge

 > Personality of Godhead to be temporary and full of miseries.

-> Some philosophers, especially Mayavadi
+> Some of the philosophers, especially the minor

 > philosophers, say that this world is false, but we can